-Grab Bags materials are
+Grab Bags materials are mostly big

 chunks as you see in the photo, but may

-be gray or brown too.
+be gray or brown or dyed colors as well

-These fibers also make
+These fibers also make good

-in my dyepots, so I am
+in my dyepots, so I am using them here

-We do offer the dyed
+We do offer the dyed dyesoppers for

 sale on the

 Wool Roving Page.
+Both the Superwash

-in-Very limited quantities when the mill has it available.
-Yesterday we brought home 10 large bags of the Grab Bag
+|in Limited quantities when the mill has it available.
+We often bring home 10 or more large bags of the Wool and/or

-Grab Bag Material is not in roving form..it is chunks, twists, pieces, and sometimes what we used to call bells....all
+Grab Bag Material is NOT in roving form..it is chunks, twists, pieces, and sometimes what we used to call bells....all

 good fiber but it generally requires work on your part to sit down and spin....we cannot guarantee that it will all be